 Progress on women’s rights in emergencies

-One of the seven High Level Leaders’ Roundtables in the World Humanitarian Summit in 2016 focused on women's empowerment and gender equality in humanitarian action.
+One of the seven High Level Leaders’ Roundtables during the Summit focused specifically on women's rights and gender equality in humanitarian action.

 Of all 32 core commitments, the core commitment to ensure humanitarian programming is gender-responsive received the third highest number of endorsements.

 Sabita has been engaged with ActionAid’s women-led emergency response (WLER) approach and received training to lead the disaster response in the devastating aftermath of Cyclone Mahasen in 2013.